alexa-coding/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond --> Sets the permission to the file hello as 007.
 9-John_Doe --> Sets the permission to the file hello as 753.
 10-mirror_permissions --> Sets the mode of the file hello the same as olleh’s mode.
+11-directories_permissions --> Adds execute persmissions to all subdirectories of the current directory to owner, group, and others.
+Regular files are not changed.